-2.2 Original term --- the days until the original repurchase date
+2.2 Original term --- the days until the original repurchase date.

-Original repurchase date --- the earliest repurchase date in the contract unless and until the transaction is extended
+Original repurchase date --- the earliest repurchase date in the contract unless and until the transaction is extended.

-Interim repurchase date --- a previous repurchase date other than the original repurchase date, if the transaction has been extended
+Interim repurchase date --- a previous repurchase date other than the original repurchase date, if the transaction has been extended rolled over into a new extendible.

-Current repurchase date --- the next repurchase date (this will be the original repurchase date unless and until the transaction is extended, or the newest repurchase date if the transaction has been extended)
+Current repurchase date --- the next repurchase date (this will be the original repurchase date unless and until the transaction is extended, or the newest repurchase date if the transaction has been extended.).

-Final repurchase date --- the last repurchase date once an extension option has not been exercised
+Final repurchase date --- the last repurchase date once an extension option has not been exercised.

-Extended term --- the days added to the term of the by an extension
+Extended term --- the number of calendar days added to the term of the-an extendible repo by an extension.

-Extension --- a deferral of the current repurchase date
+Extension --- a deferral of the current repurchase date.

-Extension date --- the first calendar day of an extended term
+Extension date --- the first calendar day of an extended term.

-Extension option period --- the period during which an extension option can be exercised
+Extension option date or period --- the date or period on or during which an extension option can be exercised.